ethangclark/r2v/README.md

 ### reactively

-#### API: reactively(reaction: () => X, postReaction?: (X, lastX) => void, runPostRxnImmediately? = true): stop(){}
+#### API: reactively(reaction: () => X, andThen?: (X) => void): function stop(): void

 If you want to "push" values from an observer into something else as they update, you can use `reactively` to do so.

 Every time any value referenced in `reaction` updates, `reaction` will rerun.
-If you want to pull values out of your observables without making your function rerun every time there's a change of value, you can do that in `postReaction`.
-If you are using `postReaction` and your `reaction` returns a value, that value will be passed to `postReaction` so that you don't have to recalculate the value.
-Finally, if you set `runPostRxnImmediately` to `false`, your `postReaction` won't be called until the _second_ time your `reaction` is called -- that is, after there's been an update from the original values.
+If you want to pull values out of your observables without making your function rerun every time there's a change of value, you can do that in `andThen`.
+If you are using `andThen` and your `reaction` returns a value, that value will be passed to `andThen` so that you don't have to recalculate the value.

 Call `stop()` if you want the reaction to stop occurring.

-### toJS

-better-mobx transforms all values in observables into proxies so it can tell what observer is reading from what fields on what observable.
-These should work fine for just about anything, but if you want to transform them back into "normal" JS objects, pass your observable field values to `toJS`, which will do just that.

 ## Extended API